Ronda94/Stargazers/README.md

 ## Demo

-An apk demo and a video demo are in the root of the project
+An apk and a video demo are in the root of the project